wlfcolin/file-downloader/Q&A.md

-# file-downloader Question and Answer
+# file-downloader Frequently Asked Questions

 ----------------------------------------------------------------------
 *Q:* if i call the FileDownloader.start(url) twice with the same url, whether FileDownloader will download the url file twice ?